DBCDK/communityservice/doc/query-language.md

 The `Offset` operator can be used to continue from the point where a previous query was cut off be a `Limit`.

-The `SortBy` and `Order` operator can be used to prescribe how the selection is ordered before limiting is effectuated.  `SortBy` takes a string that refers to a property in the selected objects.  `Order` can be `ascending` or `descending`.
+The `SortBy` and `Order` operator can be used to prescribe how the selection is ordered before limiting is effectuated.  `SortBy` takes a string that refers to a property in the selected objects.  `Order` can be `ascending` or `descending` (default).

 ### Extractors